jiaohehu/NPreview/DOC-diagram.md

-## Command settings
+## The settings

-Following is a list of command settings.
+Following is a list of all settings.

 ``` tabularx
 |----------------|-----------------------------------------------------|